-AngloGold Ashanti retains 52% of graduate trainees
+Anglogold Ashanti retains 52% of graduate trainees

 Speaking in an interview at the passing out ceremony for the third (3rd) batch of the program, Mr. Asubonteng said Anglogold Ashanti is keen to make the training program the best in the Mining industry in Ghana.

-The ‘Graduate Trainee Programme,’ introduced in 2019, one of such core initiatives of the Obuasi Mine, has, so far, successfully trained a total of 29 graduates with a chunk of them coming from Obuasi.
+The ‘Graduate Trainee Programme,’ introduced in 2019, one of such core initiatives of the Obuasi Mine, has, so far, successfully trained 29 graduates with a chunk of them coming from Obuasi.
 Eleven (11) new graduates have been ushered in to begin the next phase of the program.

-The MD said "since AGA always seek for the best, our trust in the training program has culminated in the company recruiting 52% of the trainees into our main workforce.
-This was borne out of merit and qualifications".
+The MD said "Since AGA always seeks the best, our trust in the training program has culminated in the company recruiting 52% of the trainees into our main workforce.
+This was borne out of merit and qualifications."

-He added that the rationale behind the training program was to have smart Ghanaians who have gone through the educational system and opportunity in the Mine since the Mine is uniquely positioned as a business to help get them on their career path in the best possible manner into the industry.
+He added that the rationale behind the training program was to give smart Ghanaians who have gone through the educational system an opportunity in the Mine since the Mine is uniquely positioned as a business to help get them on their career path in the best possible manner into the industry.

-As part of the training program, the trainees embark on projects and initiatives which solve business problems, deliver improvement in cost efficiency, safety and operational efficiencies.

-"Practical hands-on experience is critical to workers competency and productivity.
-In the mining industry, growth sustainability, training and development of Human resource cannot be underestimated," he said.
+"Practical hands-on experience is critical to workers' competency and productivity.
+In the mining industry, growth sustainability, training, and development of Human resources cannot be underestimated."

 He however implored other mining companies in the country to adopt the program to enable fresh graduates to be well equipped with the requisite training and skills on the field before they get appointments.